 Common Law Severance Example

 For example, a 24-year-old chef who worked for 3 months could be entitled to 4 months common law severance because that is how long it will probably take him or her to find a new job.
 On the contrary, a 30-year banking executive could be entitled to over two years severance because he or she may never find a comparable job again.

 Severance Pay Definition

 In summary, the definition of severance pay is money an employee gets when they are terminated.
 If the employee has a contract that limits him or her to Employment Standards Act severance only, then that is all he or she gets.
 However, if there is no termination clause in the employment contract limiting the employee, then he or she gets common law severance which is worth far more Employment Standards Act severance.

 To be clear, employees who are entitled to common law severance do not get Employment Standards Act severance.
 It is one or the other.

 If an employer does not provide enough severance, then the employee has been “wrongfully dismissed” and he or she can hire a lawyer to sue for more.

 Only a lawyer has the power to enforce common law severance for someone.
 The Ontario government, through the Ministry of Labour, only enforces Employment Standards Act severance.

 Contact Dutton Employment Law to review your severance rights today in a free consultation.
-We are an experienced employment law boutique specializing in severance packages.
+We are an experienced employment law boutique focusing on severance packages.
 We are located in Toronto, but we serve all of Ontario.